 NHS staff can log in to view more resources.
 Find out more.

-This session is aimed at more experienced/specialist users and describes the importance of pregnancy and the intrauterine experience, and of the postnatal environment for the mental health of the infant.
+This session is aimed at more experienced/specialist users and describes the nature and role of the clinical formulation, within the process of clinical assessment and management of mental health problems in children and young people attending CAMHS.